cybernetics/smart-desktop/README.md

 # JK-Smart-Desktop
 My baby framework ,I built it in 2005, and it has been used to build more than 40 applications for different sectors(Education,Banking and Government) .

+**JK-Smart-Desktop is free for Personal use only, for quotation , kindly contact me at Kiswanij@GMail.com **

 ![JK-Smart-Desktop](https://raw.githubusercontent.com/kiswanij/smart-desktop/master/doc/screenshots/4.PNG "JK-Smart-Desktop")
 ## Prerequisites:
   1-Install MySql database (e.g. `root` as username , `123456` as password)